apache/arrow/docs/source/developers/guide/step_by_step/finding_issues.rst

 - If you do not have a GitHub account yet, navigate to the `GitHub login page <https://github.com/join>`_ to create one.
-- If you need help with creating a new GitHub issue see `GitHub documentation <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`_.
+- If you need help with creating a new GitHub issue see the `GitHub documentation <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`_.

-When the ticket is created you can start a discussion about it in theGitHub comments.
+When the ticket is created you can start a discussion about it in the GitHub comments.

 GitHub labels
 =============